Introduction to Modern Data Integration

 2. Leverage all the platforms based on their design

-If you are making investments in modern data platforms every platform will have a default set of functions and workloads.
+If you are making investments in modern data platforms, every platform will have a default set of functions and workloads.
 It uses those default functions within the platform.
-Through this way, the performance of the data blending can be improved and the data movement can be reduced.
+In this way, the performance of the data blending can be improved, and the data movement can be reduced.

 3. Move data point to point